tapassio/doc-pouch/README.md

 DocPouch is a light-weight, document-based database including user management.
 It provides a simple yet flexible way to store and manage structured documents.

+A client library can be found here: [docpouch-client](https://github.com/BFH-JTF/docpouch-client)
 ## Purpose and Use Cases

 DocPouch is primarily intended for: